Battle of San Domingo: Duckworth's cruise

-On 1 February the small sloop arrived at Basseterre with information that three French ships of the line had been sighted off Santo Domingo.
+On 1 February the small sloop-of-war arrived at Basseterre with information that three French ships of the line had been sighted off Santo Domingo.
 Duckworth gave orders for the fleet to sail immediately.
-On 3 February the brig joined him at St. Thomas and on 5 February the frigate under Captain Adam Mackenzie joined near the Mona Passage.
+On 3 February the brig joined him at Saint Thomas and on 5 February the frigate under Captain Adam Mackenzie joined near the Mona Passage.
 Mackenzie was accompanied by a Danish schooner that had sailed from Santo Domingo a few days before, and whose crew were able to provide a detailed account of the French squadron's composition.
-Before the schooner had sailed, a number of French officers had commented on the risk involved in allowing the vessel to leave port, but the admiral had refused their demands that he burn the Danish ship.
+Before the schooner had sailed, a number of French officers had commented on the risk involved in allowing the vessel to leave port, but Leissègues rejected their demands that he order the Danish ship burnt.
 Duckworth was now confident that he outnumbered and outgunned Leissègues.
 During the night of 5 February the British squadron slowly approached Santo Domingo, Acasta and Magicienne scouting ahead of the main fleet.